Exton Square Mall: Decline and redevelopment

 In recent years, the Exton Square Mall has seen an increase in the vacancy rate, due to declining mall traffic and ongoing competition from the larger King of Prussia mall located 14 mi away.
+Some former stores and tenants such as LensCrafters, Banana Republic, and Saladworks moved to Main Street at Exton, a nearby open-air shopping mall.
+Other tenants such as CharlotteRusse, Zumiez, H&M, and all but two food court tenants have departed from the mall.
 In 2019, the non-anchor occupancy rate at Exton Square Mall was 65.1%.
 Many of the stores in the mall are non-traditional tenants such as medical offices, a chess club, an art studio and gallery, and a chamber of commerce office.
-In Spring 2022, Toys R Us will open on the lower level of Macy's.
+In Spring 2022, it was announced that a store-within-a-store style Toys R Us will open on the lower level of Macy's, but these plans never materialized.

 It was announced on March 15, 2022 that PREIT will sell the Exton Square Mall to raise money to pay down their debt.
+The sale to Brandywine Realty Trust subsequently fell through, for unknown reasons.